mpv-player/mpv/DOCS/man/osc.rst

 ``user-data/osc/draw-preview``
     Set by the OSC to request a thumbnail within the currently playing file.
-    The requested thumbnail timestamp in seconds is set in ``user-data/osc/hover-sec``.
     The ``draw-preview`` property is a table with the following fields:

     ``x``, ``y``
         Top-left coordinates (positive integers) to draw the thumbnail at.